Hooks and SimProcedures in Detail

 Hooks in angr are very powerful!
 You can use them to modify a program's behavior in any way you could imagine.
 However, the exact way you might want to program a specific hook may be non-obvious.
 This chapter should serve as a guide when programming SimProcedures.

 Here's an example that will remove all bugs from any program:

 Now, whenever program execution reaches the main function, instead of executing the actual main function, it will execute this procedure!
-This procedure just prints out a message, and returns.
+It just prints out a message, and returns.

 Now, let's talk about what happens on the edge of this function!

 When entering the function, where do the values that go into the arguments come from?

 You can define your